What’s financial protection and do I need it?

 1. Life insurance

 Life insurance pays out a lump sum if you pass away.
 There are different types of cover to choose from, but the most common one for those looking to protect a mortgage is ‘decreasing term’ life insurance.
 The sum assured (the amount the policy will pay out) reduces over time, typically in line with the way a repayment mortgage reduces.
-There is also ‘level term’ life insurance, where the sum assured remains the same throughout the policy.
+There’s also ‘level term’ life insurance, where the sum assured remains the same throughout the policy.

 When it comes to how long your policy lasts, there are two types of life insurance: whole of life and term life cover.
 A whole of life policy continues until you die, so a payout is guaranteed, while a term policy is for a specific period of time, and pays out if you die during that period.